 The Company emphasized the management of sustainability in social aspects, namely employees, customers, safety, and social and community aspects.
-In the previous year, the Company has no complaints about disrespect for human rights among employees, customers, and communities.
+In the previous year, the Company had no complaints about disrespect for human rights among employees, customers, and communities.

-The Company has announced its intention to participate in the project of the implementation of the standard of responsibility for the Society of Entrepreneurs (CSR-DIW Continues 2022), which is a project to promote industrial factories to have a social responsibility and sustainable community which received an award from the said project from the Department of Industrial Works on 24th August 2022.
+The Company has announced its intention to participate in the project of the implementation of the standard of responsibility for the Society of Entrepreneurs (CSR-DIW Continues 2023), which is a project to promote industrial factories to have a social responsibility and sustainable community which received an award from the said project from the Department of Industrial Works on 13 September 2023.